 These changes have helped to encourage the use of more environmentally friendly vehicles and support local air quality improvements.
-The actions within this Plan aspire to further these achievements and deliver better outcomes for people living and working in Edinburgh.

-Action 6 - Residents' Parking Permits
+Action - Residents' Parking Permits

 Continue to apply parking permit surcharges to households that own more than one vehicle and more polluting vehicles and investigate the potential to reduce the number of residential parking permits issued.